fluttermeetup/Flutter-NoteTaking-Tutorial/curd_notetaking_app/README.md

 # curd_notetaking_app

-This marks the initial illustration in this tutorial series.
-In this instance, we construct a basic note-taking application where notes are stored in memory.
+This marks the second illustration in this tutorial series.
+In this instance, we construct a note-taking application with CRUD (Create, Read, Update, Delete) functionality where notes are still stored in memory.

+In this version, I've added **_editNote** and **_deleteNote** methods to handle editing and deleting notes.
+The ListTile now has onTap and onLongPress handlers to trigger these actions.

 ## Getting Started